How to Paint the Walls of Your RV

-Next, you’ll want to clean the walls to prepare them for paint.
+Next, you’ll want to clean the walls with a degreaser to prepare them for paint.
 The most popular option for this seems to be TSP or TSP substitute, which is a degreaser and cleaning agent often used to prep walls before painting.

-Basically, you’ll want to clean the walls and let them dry fully before painting.
-I’d wait a day to paint just to be safe, otherwise, your paint may not adhere properly.
+Basically, you’ll want to clean the walls and let them dry fully before painting, otherwise, your paint may not adhere properly.